muigaidaniel/muigaidaniel/README.md

 - 👋 Hi, I’m Daniel Wanyoro Muigai.
-- 👀 I’m interested in cross-platform app development using flutter.
+- 👀 I’m interested in cross-platform app development using flutter and Data Science.
 - 🌱 I’m currently doing Bsc.
 Computer Science in the University Of Nairobi.
 - 💞️ I’m looking to collaborate on flutter projects of any kind.
 - 📫 How to reach me :